nikkh/DLLStuff/README.md

 What I'm essentially doing here is pulling an image that is both supported on Azure Container Instances, and also has the right components installed to run a .NET framework application.
 I think start a container from that image - mapping the folder with my DLLStuff application to c:\data in the container.
 I access the container with powershell.
 I copy the application (and all its dependencies) into the container, then quit.

 Then I look for all docker containers, and find the one I just accesssed.
 I then stop and commit that container and tag it with its docker generated name.
-Then, I run the application in the container to make sure it works, and push to my Azure Container Registry (you will need to create this, enable admin user and note the password (you will be asked to enter your credentials).
+Then, I run the application in the container to make sure it works, and push to my Azure Container Registry (you will need to create this, enable admin user and note the password - you will be asked to enter your credentials).

 ## Deploy to ACI